mtlynch/mtlynch.io/content/retrospectives/2020/04/index.md

 * If I print promotional cards, the cards should
   * The cards I printed said, "Win fabulous cash prizes" but I think it would have been better to say something more specific like, "Every photo enters you into a drawing to win the $200 cash prize."
+* When you advertise on physical media like cards or flyers, use unique URLs for each type of media.
+  * I realized this by mistake.
+  * The URL for the scavenger hunt was wanderjest.com/scavenger-hunt, so I created the alias wanderjest.com/hunt to save flyer space.
+I later realized the unique URL allowed me to see how many people visited the URL from the flyer.

 ### Goals for next month